MaxCHENGLONG/maxchenglong.github.io/_pages/cv.md

 **Playing Pong with DQN**
 December 2024 – June 2024
 Course Project, Uppsala, Sweden
-- Conducted in-depth literature reviews and drafted detailed explanations of Deep Q-Networks (DQN).
+- Conducted in-depth literature reviews and drafted detailed explanations of the mathematical principles underlying Deep Q-Networks (DQN).
-- Designed and executed ablation studies to identify critical model components.
+- Designed and executed ablation studies to identify the impact of different model components on performance.
-- Analyzed results to determine optimal hyperparameters.
+- Analyzed experimental results to determine optimal hyperparameters, significantly improving model accuracy and efficiency.

 **Do we need more bikes?**
 October 2023 – January 2024
 Course Project, Uppsala, Sweden
-- Collaborated on elucidating machine learning principles for models like LDA, QDA, k-NN, Decision Trees.
+- Collaborated with classmates to elucidate the mathematical principles underlying machine learning algorithms such as LDA, QDA, k-NN, Decision Trees.
-- Implemented data preprocessing techniques to enhance model performance.
+- Implemented data preprocessing techniques to enhance feature relevance and overall model performance.
-- Achieved an accuracy rate of 91.2% on test dataset.
+- Successfully optimized and applied these models to a test dataset, achieving an accuracy rate of 91.2%.

 **Trend Prediction of Financial Data Changes based on Time-series Analysis Model**
 December 2022 - June 2023
 Undergraduate Thesis, Jinan, China
-- Studied and implemented time series analysis models in Python.
+- Conducted an in-depth study of various time series analysis models and implemented these models in Python, focusing on applications in real-world datasets.
-- Focused on stock price prediction using ARIMA, LSTM, and AT-LSTM models.
+- Explored and implemented stock price prediction methods using the ARIMA model, LSTM model, and AT-LSTM model, enhancing predictive accuracy and financial analysis capabilities.

 ## INTERNSHIP & WORKING EXPERIENCE
 **ACM Society of Shandong University of Finance and Economics**
 *President*
 September 2020 - June 2021, Jinan, China
-- Oversaw selection and management of society members.
+- Oversaw the selection and management of members within the ACM Society, ensuring effective operation and member engagement.
-- Organized training on ACM and ICPC competition problems.
+- Organized and led training sessions for society members on ACM and ICPC competition problems, fostering skill development and competitive success.

 ## HONORS & SCHOLARSHIPS
-- Excellent Bachelor’s Thesis, Shandong University of Finance and Economics, October 2023
+- Excellent Bachelor’s Thesis of Shandong University of Finance and Economics, October 2023
+- Excellent Graduates of Shandong University of Finance and Economics, March 2023
-- First Prize, Shandong University of Finance and Economics Scholarship, October 2022
+- First Prize, Scholarship of Shandong University of Finance and Economics, October 2022
+- Second Prize, Scholarship of Shandong University of Finance and Economics, October 2021
 - Second Prize, National Undergraduate Mathematical Modeling Competition of China, October 2021
+- Second Prize, Scholarship of Shandong University of Finance and Economics, November 2020
+- First Prize, Shandong University of Finance and Economics Business Plan Competition, November 2020
+- Second Prize, Lanqiao Information Technology Professionals Competition, October 2020

 ## SKILLS
-- **Languages:** Fluent in English, Proficient in Chinese Mandarin
+- **Language:** Fluent in written and spoken English, proficient in Chinese Mandarin.
 - **Software:** Microsoft Office, MySQL
-- **Programming:** MATLAB, C++, Python
+- **Programming:** Proficient in MATLAB, C++, Python